Meringue lemon pie

 Lemon merengue tart

-Usually meringue is prepared with a lot of sugar, but you can actually reduce the quantity, a lot!
-Since the lemon jam or curd is already sweet, I like my desserts to be more on a milder side so I use less sugar for the meringue topping.
-However if you like a sweeter dessert you can double the amount of sugar used for the topping.
+Usually meringue is prepared with a lot of sugar, but you can actually reduce the quantity.
+Since both lemon jam or curd are already sweet, I like my desserts to be more on a milder side.
+To do so I use less sugar for the meringue topping.
+However if you like a sweeter dessert you can double the amount of sugar I use for the meringue.

 I usually use my home made lemon jam.
 I prepare the jam with the amazing lemons that grow on my parent’s backyard.
 They’re big and juicy and I also use the zest to make it more tasty.
 Making it at home allows me to reduce the sugar quantity.
 I like the jam to be tart and not sugary.